MinaaBobinaa/MinaaBobinaa/README.md

 who I am and what my passions are.
 ### About me:
 - Name: Yasmine
-- Year of Study: Second year of my CS bachelor
+- Year of Study: Third year of my CS bachelor
 - Interests: Technology, video games, data science, machine learning, web development etc..
-- Skills: Coding in C lang, Python, SQL, Java, JS, HTML, CSS and Assembly (PEP/8) and knowledge in Unix/Linux.
+- Skills: Coding in C lang, C++, Python, SQL, Java, JS, HTML, CSS and Assembly (PEP/8) and knowledge in Unix/Linux.

 ### My goals as a Student:
 - **Deepen My Knowledge in a Specialization:** I want to choose a specialization within computer science, such as artificial intelligence or cybersecurity, and develop deep knowledge and expertise in that area.